 Skip to main content

-The University of Michigan carries a long legacy in environmentalism and sustainability; from its role in the first “Teach-In on the Environment,” which manifested into Earth Day, to its pioneering of Environmental Justice as an academic discipline.
+U-M carries a long legacy in environmentalism and sustainability; from the first “Teach-In on the Environment,” to charting Environmental Justice as an academic discipline, to current work toward carbon neutrality.

 With climate change as a dynamic challenge — not one that can be addressed once and walked away from — sustainability requires broad and sustained buy-in.
 U-M, as the nation’s largest public research institution, is applying cutting-edge practices, learning from and leading the way for other like-minded institutions in pursuit of a more sustainable world.